ghjang/rocky/README.md

 # rocky

-rocky is a C++ library for my personal exploration of functional programming.
+rocky is a C++ library for my personal exploration of C++ metaprogramming and functional programming.

 Currently it has:
 + some Haskell-Prelude-like C++ template metafunctions.